AQUA - Single stage freshwater generator

 Alfa Lava AQUA Blue freshwater generators convert seawater into high-quality fresh water with an optimized process that occurs in a single plate pack.
 The AQUA plate technology cuts seawater flow needs in half compared to conventional freshwater generators, which reduces pumping needs, electrical power consumption and related CO2 emissions.
+A family of AQUA Blue solutions is available, offering different connection possibilities and covering capacity needs from large to small.

 Half the seawater flow, half the energy needed